What exactly is this study?

 Because of Henry Ford’s rich history of research and our intense desire to find a way to prevent COVID-19 infection, Henry Ford enthusiastically raised its hand to facilitate this study.
 Also weighing into this decision was the heavy impact COVID-19 played in the Detroit community and in Southeast Michigan, including the toll it took on Henry Ford frontline healthcare workers.

-Absolutely not, but we certainly hope you will consider it!
+Yes!
 All participation is voluntary.
-If you decide to participate but at any point during the 25-month commitment you change your mind, you can stop.
+Henry Ford employees can decide to participate.
+But if at any point during the 25-month commitment they change their mind, they can stop.